 This R notebook serves as an example, demonstrating the analysis and visualization of micro-scenario-based studies.
 Micro-scenarios provide an approach for evaluating the social acceptance of technologies and the determining factors, along with visuo-spatial mappings of the results.
 They enable a) the simultaneous assessment of multiple technologies, ranking them based on different criteria, and b) analyzing how individual factors and technology-based attributions correlate with the overall assessment of technologies.
 Utilizing synthetic survey data (generated in a separate notebook), this notebook illustrates how to recode the data, aggregate scenario scores as user factors, calculate topic scores, and visualize them using the R programming language, along with ggplot and tidyverse.

-The micro-scenario approach simplifies measuring people’s opinions on different topics (see overview.
-Based on a single survey the appraoch combines these participants’ responses to 0) a grand mean that servers as a general evaluation of the whole context, 1) individual user factors as reflexive measurements of latent constructs (research perspective 1), and 2) a technology evaluation to rank topics and to create a visual map to pinpoint conflicting issues (research perspective 2).
+The micro-scenario approach simplifies measuring people’s opinions on different topics (see overview).
+Based on a single survey, the approach combines participants’ responses into three complementary outputs: 0) a grand mean serving as a general evaluation of the whole topic field, 1) individual user factors as reflexive measurements of latent constructs (research perspective 1), and 2) topic-level evaluations for ranking topics and creating visual maps to pinpoint areas of concern (research perspective 2).

 For instance, consider analysing risk-utility trade-offs among various technologies: Do individuals attribute varying risks and utilities to distinct technologies?
 Are people predisposed to different risk or utility perceptions?
 Is the comparability of risk-utility trade-offs consistent across different technologies, and can these trade-offs be quantified?
 Figure 1 illustrates the overall approach.